 Written by Alison Pepper, LCSW & NeurOptimal Neurofeedback Trainer

-Alison Pepper is a Neurofeedback Trainer Coach, a Child and Family Therapist in NYC,working with families and children dealing with mental health issues; with an emphasis on trauma informed work.
-She's a bilingual therapist for over five years (fluent in both English and Spanish), SIFI certified, and a meditation teacher.
+Alison Pepper is a Certified NeurOptimal Neurofeedback Trainer and a Family Therapist in NYC She's a bilingual therapist for over five years (fluent in both English and Spanish), SIFI certified, and a meditation teacher.
 She recently became a Certified NeurOptimal Neurofeedback Trainer at Neurofeedback Training Co. in New York City.

 “I believe all people have the tools to heal ourselves; grow, learn, and reach our full potential.
 No matter what your age or life circumstances therapy is a safe space to do that work.”